Skip to main content

 Having a NINO does not mean that you have the right to work in the UK, so you should expect your employer to carry out checks to ensure that you have the right to work in the UK – the law requires employers to do this.

 You may need a face-to-face appointment (interview) as part of your application.
-The interview will usually be one-to-one (unless, for example, an interpreter is required) and the purpose is to find out why you need a NINO and whether you can be given one.
-DWP will also need to confirm your identity and this part of the interview (sometimes called the ‘evidence of identity interview’) may be needed by HMRC for benefits such as child benefit.
+The interview will usually be one-to-one (unless, for example, an interpreter is required).
+The purpose is to find out why you need a NINO and whether you can be given one.
+DWP will also need to confirm your identity and this part of the interview may be needed by HMRC for benefits such as child benefit.

 Jobcentre Plus will write to you following the interview to let you know whether your application was successful.
 If it was successful, they will send a NINO to you.
-It is important to keep the letter as a reminder of the number.
+Keep the letter as a reminder of the number.

 Expatriate employees (that is, those seconded into the UK from an overseas employer) may be issued with NINOs in the format 67 F5 76 88 to act as a reference for their record with HMRC.